nmattei/cmps6790/_projects/Project1/Project1.md

 **At the end of this section display only flares in the NASA table that you could rank.**

-### Question 3: Analysis Plot (15 pts)
+### Question 3: Analysis Plot

 **Note: From here on we are only referring to the top 50 that you were able to match in the NASA data.**

-Prepare one plot that shows the top 50 solar flares that you were able to match in context with all data available in the NASA dataset.
+Prepare **at least three** plots that shows the top 50 solar flares that you were able to match in context with all data available in the NASA dataset with interesting features.
 Here are some possibilities (you can do something else).
 Helpful ideas are also in the [Pandas Visualization Docs](https://pandas.pydata.org/pandas-docs/stable/user_guide/visualization.html).

 1. Plot attributes in the NASA dataset (e.g., starting or ending frequencies, flare height or width) over time.
 Use graphical elements (e.g., text or points) to indicate flares in the top 50 classification.
   * **Hint:** You may want to make use of [pandas isnull](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.isnull.html) to filter correctly.